steve1316/warhammer3-modding/helper_scripts/README.md

 ### 10. `process_main_units_tables.py`
 Processes main unit tables for mod integration by loading, cleaning, and extracting data from main unit tables, supporting mod compatibility and updates.

+### 11. `update_supported_mods_list.py`
+Generates a formatted list of supported mods that have their melee, firing arcs and projectile velocity data adjusted.
+The lists are to be updated in their respective Steam Workshop pages whenever a new mod is added or removed.